-Two hundred and fifty some years ago the world experienced an acceleration; a paradigm shift that utterly changed everything.
+Two hundred and fifty some years ago the world experienced an acceleration, a paradigm shift that utterly changed everything.
 Mechanical systems were being powered with new energy sources and the world transformed in spectacular and terrific ways, unlike anything humans had experienced before.
 Just twenty five years ago the world wide web was being accessed by many (including myself) for the very first time.
 Yet again, humanity seemed to jolt ahead, but this time, the revolution was not industrial or mechanical, it was technological and informational.
-About two and half years ago I purchased my first Virtual Reality Head Mounted Display (HMD), and I saw through those lenses the next accelerating revolution we as humans would come to know, and it has a name.
+About two and half years ago I purchased my first Virtual Reality Head Mounted Display (HMD), and I saw through those lenses the next accelerating revolution that we as humans would come to know, and it has a name.
 Welcome to the Metaverse… or at least, the catalyst for its development.

-As technologies now combine the physical power of the industrial era and mash it up with informational systems technologies that previously improved efficiency, economies, and of course, education in what we called web 2.0, we will undeniably begin to benefit from the emergence of the ensuing Metaverse or web 3.0.
+As technologies now combine the physical power of the industrial era and mash it up with informational systems technologies that previously improved efficiency, various economies, and of course, education, in what we called web 2.0, we will undeniably begin to benefit from the emergence of the ensuing Metaverse or web 3.0.

 Metaverse: ...the concept of a future iteration of the Internet, made up of persistent, shared, 3D virtual spaces linked into a perceived virtual universe (according to wikipedia).